Dispute and Conflict Resolution Resources

-U-M HRD offers programs and courses designed to help advance your conflict management and negotiation skills and working with difficult people.
+U-M LPD offers programs and courses designed to help advance your conflict management and negotiation skills and working with difficult people.

 U-M Mediation Services provides"Brown Bag" educational presentations for work-groups or teams interested in learning more about conflict management.
 The one-hour presentations, currently free of charge, are available to any faculty/staff group or unit upon request.
 They are provided at your site and are frequently scheduled for a lunch hour or as a staff development session.